GoogleCloudPlatform/spanner-migration-tool/README.md

 ```

-This workflow also allows you to modify/customize the HarbourBridge codebase.
+This workflow also allows you to modify or customize the HarbourBridge codebase.

 The following steps can help diagnose common issues encountered while running
 HarbourBridge.